Does it matter who files the divorce petition?

 Strictly speaking, there is no requirement in law for you to use solicitors in order to gain a divorce.
 If you are one of those rare couples who have an equal wish to divorce amicably, are able to split all of your assets equitably, and intend to share childcare equally, you may well proceed without legal help although if you reach an agreement about finances, you should protect your position with a consent order.

 However, very few divorces are without some complexities meaning that it is often best to seek legal advice to ensure that your interests are protected as far as possible.
-So whether you intend to start divorce proceedings, or have just received a Petition in the post, call us now on or and we will call you.

 The best solicitors to fight your corner!
 I struggled with a nasty unmarried couple dispute alone for over a year before biting the bullet and paying for proper legal support.
 I had one previous experience with a cheaper less well known solicitor and I just felt completely let down and not a priority.
 But with S&G - from start to finish, I felt supported 100% and valued.
 B L (family and personal matters case)

 Matters were dealt with efficiently with a view to keeping costs to a realistic level and I am well satisfied with the final settlement she managed to achieve on my behalf.
 J B (family and personal matters case)

 For anyone needing help with family issues I could not recommend Slater and Gordon highly enough.
 I always had the feeling I had the best looking after my interests and they certainly didn't disappoint.
 C I (family and personal matters case)